SalaNagaSivaVinay/RecipeManagementApplication/RecipeApp/README.md

-# 🍽️ Recipe Management Application - Tasty Track
+# 🍽️ Recipe Management Application

 Tasty Track is a full-stack MERN application for managing recipes.
 It allows users to create, read, update, and delete (CRUD) recipes with a user-friendly interface.